Copycat Panera Bread Chicken Noodle Soup

 - 1 1/2 cups pasta (for gluten-free, try quinoa or rice pasta)

 - 3 cups shredded or chopped rotisserie chicken breast, boneless, skinless

 - Heat oil in large pot over medium heat.

-- Add onion, celery and carrot; cook, stirring frequently, for about 9 minutes or until carrot is tender.
+Add onion, celery and carrot to the large pot; cook, stirring frequently, for about 9 minutes or until carrot is tender.
 Add garlic and cook one minute more.

 - Add broth and seasonings, stir to combine and bring to a boil.
 Add pasta and chicken, reduce heat to low; gently boil for 10 minutes.

 - Add lemon juice and fresh parsley before serving.

 *If you like more of a liquidy soup, add an additional cup or two of chicken broth or water.